ucsd-cse125-sp26/group5/docs/individual-reports/alain-zhang-individual-report.md

 ## Weekly Notes

+### Week 9

+Hi

+Currently it is 2 am and I have an upcoming (moved to remote luckily) final at 9 am.
+HAHAHAHHAHAHAHA

+Some updates:
+- Finished the puzzle/challenge with a dynamic progress bar/HUD where players have to dodge objects from the sky to progress to the next section.
+Since the latest project changes, the puzzle doesn't seem to work anymore, so I'll need to track down what's happening.
+- Mostly have the notifications/QoL system in place for learning the game, but currently on the back burner.
+Will see how much progress I can make after my final tomorrow, but I definitely have enough time to perform the necessary patches.

+Todo:
+- Fix up whatever happened to the puzzle and spawn fences/barriers when the puzzle is triggered
+- Change the puzzle trigger to be in the platform rebecca provided isntead of my placeholder (i dont even know what this is...)
+- Help with sound and movement system if necessary, then finish whatever I was working on
+- Edit my week 8 and week 9 report to reflect more on what i've done technically before the quarter ends

+Apologies for the sparse reporting, but currently, I am drained of mind, body, and soul.
+Also a leg.

 ### Week 8

 Working on a puzzle where the players have to dodge falling objects for a certain duration of time.
 Will update